Centre for Health Professions Education (CHPE)

 elizea@sun.ac.za

 Associate Professor Elize Archer, MPhil, PhD., is a professional nurse with an Honours degree in Critical care.
 She is also the head of the Simulation and Clinical Skills Centre (SCSU).
 This facility hosts state-of-the-art equipment and is used by all the departments in the faculty.
 Furthermore, she is involved in faculty development initiatives that focus mainly on clinical supervision and the OSCE as a tool for clinical assessment.
-With regards to research, Elize is a previous SU Teaching Fellow and also the chairperson of the Southern African Association of Health Educationalists (SAAHE).
-Her research is focused on the teaching and learning of patient-centredness and empathic communication skills in undergraduate health professions students.
+With regards to research, Elize is a previous SU Teaching Fellow and her research is mainly focused on the teaching and learning of patient-centredness and empathic communication skills in undergraduate health professions students.
 She has supervised a number of Masters in Health Professions Education students in other areas of HPE as well.
+Furthermore, she is currently the president of the Southern African Association of Health Educationalists (SAAHE), a society that aims to advance Health Professions Education in Southern Africa.

 Associate Professor